-- 1. Property owner list and map of all properties within a certain radius from boundary lines of the subject property from the most recent tax roll information as provided by the Palm Beach County Property Appraiser's Office.
+- Property owner list and map of all properties within a certain radius from boundary lines of the subject property from the most recent tax roll information as provided by the Palm Beach County Property Appraiser's Office.
 The distance required varies per petitions:

 - a.
 500 feet:

 - i.
 Comprehensive Plan/Text Amendment

 - ii.
 Conditional Use/Compatibility Determination

 - iii.
 Development Order/Amendment

 - iv.
 Master Plan/Amendment

 - v.
 Rezoning

 - vi.
 Variance

 - b.
 300 feet:

 - i.
 Vacation of Public Right-of-Way

 - 2. Executed Affidavit signed by the person responsible for completing the property owner list.

-- 3. POSTAGE PAID envelopes with the typed names of the owners within the applicable radius of the boundary lines of the subject property, Wellington's return address and completed certified mail cards required.
+- 3. Notice of Hearings shall be mailed certified with return receipt for domestic mail and/or registered with return receipt for international mail.
+POSTAGE PAID envelopes with the typed names of the owners within the applicable radius of the boundary lines of the subject property and Wellington's return address on all mail documentation is required.
 The amount of sets required depends on the types of petitions:

 - a.
 One (1) set:

 - i.
 Variance

 - ii.
 Vacation of Public Right-of-Way

 - b.
 Two (2) sets:

 - i.
 Master Plan/Amendment

 - ii.
 Conditional Use/Compatibility Determination

 - iii.
 Development Order/Amendment

 - c.
 Three (3) sets:

 - i.
 Comprehensive Plan/Text Amendment

 - ii.
 Rezoning

 - d.
 When multiple sets are required, mailings may be combined to reduce the number sets required at the discretion of the Planning and Zoning Director or his/her designee.